-If you are using Facebook post effectively and try not to spam, you want to inform the Facebook page or your friends what is going on and how they can help.
+If you are using Facebook posts effectively and try not to spam, you want to inform the Facebook page or your friends what is going on and how they can help.

-There are no-short cuts with this, you genuinely must put in the work, Ryan from nofilmschool.com said – “Crowdfunding is a full time job, every day we need to be spreading this link, this link is our life. – I understood this commitment going in from reading about how others handled their campaign… but I still was not prepared for the realities of it.
-Working on gaining exposure and new eyes every day was extremely time consuming.
+There are no short cuts with this; you genuinely must put in the work, Ryan from nofilmschool.com said – “Crowdfunding is a full-time job, every day we need to be spreading this link, this link is our life. – I understood this commitment from reading about how others handled their campaign… but I still was not prepared for its realities.
+Working on gaining exposure and new eyes every day was extremely time-consuming.
 Think of it like placing a media ad and having it in heavy rotation — but you are doing it yourself and not relying on an agency.
 I spent at least 4-6 hours every day on the campaign — if not more.”

-If you see another project and it is doing well, similar to your style check out and see what they are doing and put it into your campaign.
-If you are campaign is spread out over 40 days and you have an arsenal of ideas to initiate over this period you are going to want to wait for key moments to use some of them.
-Each week we had a different means to get out to the public who were not in our range on the internet, from the local newspaper to the radio and then even to the national newspaper, in a dying moment John pulled out his trump card of contacting a famous YouTuber which gave us a little boost for that week.
+If you see another project and it is doing well, similar to your style, check out and see what they are doing and put it into your campaign.
+If you are campaign is spread out over 40 days, and you have an arsenal of ideas to initiate over this period, you are going to want to wait for critical moments to use some of them.
+Each week we had a different means to get out to the public who were not in our range on the internet, from the local newspaper to the radio and then even to the national press, in a dying moment John pulled out his trump card of contacting a famous YouTuber which gave us a little boost for that week.

 Entice the backers you already have by offering stretch rewards.
-Essential this is an extra perk backers will gain if you reach a certain milestone over your goal.
-There are so many routes you can go, but remember, you must keep at it constantly, never give up, and most importantly believe in yourself.
+Essential this is an extra perk backer will gain if you reach a particular milestone over your goal.
+You can go so many routes, but remember, you must keep at it always, never give up, and, most importantly, believe in yourself.

-Hopefully this information has given you a better insight into crowdfunding and remember when your campaign is over it does not mean you stop, there’s a large list of perks to be sorted out and believe me as we are all creative people and not the dispatch team of Amazon it can take some time to sort out.
+Hopefully, this information has given you a better insight into crowdfunding and remember when your campaign is over it does not mean you stop; there’s an extensive list of perks to being sorted out and believe me as we are all creative people and not the dispatch team of Amazon it can take some time to sort out.